 Students that have received an offer for a judicial internship from a state or federal judge are eligible to apply.
 Students may count the program as an externship, in accordance with the rules of the students' respective law school.
 Students who receive the scholarship will receive a $2500 stipend.

 - Active member of the Muslim community

 - Enrolled as a first-year or second-year law student at an accredited law school in the U.S.

 - Received an offer for a judicial internship from a state or federal judge OR an ISF Law Scholarship recipient who is applying for a judicial internship through Just the Beginning

 - A U.S. citizen, permanent resident of the United States or a DACA recipient.

-- Not receiving funding for the judicial internship from another source
+- Preference may be given to those not receiving funding for the judicial internship from another source

 - 60-second video introduction

 - Letter of recommendation

 - Professional leadership and law enrichment workshops throughout and after the program